kusumsiri/kubernetes_github_actions/README.md

 6. `Terraform Validate` validate the configuration internally
 7. `Terraform Plan` creates the execution plan
 8. `Terraform Apply` executes the actions

+## Lock the Terraform state file
+By default, Terraform stores state locally in `terraform.tfstate` file.
+When working with Terraform in a team, use of a local file makes Terraform usage complicated because each user must make sure they always have the latest state data before running Terraform and make sure that nobody else runs Terraform at the same time.